nodejs/http2/doc/api/http2.md

 have occasion to work with the `Http2Session` object directly, with most actions typically taken through interactions with either the `Http2Server` or `Http2Stream` objects.

+#### Http2Stream and Sockets

+Every `Http2Session` instance is associated with exactly one [`net.Socket`][] or [`tls.TLSSocket`][] when it is created.
+When either the `Socket` or the `Http2Session` are destroyed, both will be destroyed.

+Because the of the specific serialization and processing requirements imposed by the HTTP/2 protocol, it is not recommended for user code to read data from or write data to a `Socket` instance bound to a `Http2Session`.
+Doing so can put the HTTP/2 session into an indeterminate state causing the session and the socket to become unusable.

+Once a `Socket` has been bound to an `Http2Session`, user code should rely solely on the API of the `Http2Session`.

 #### Event: 'close'